Kagamiin/ESFMu/README.md

   - For documenting ESS's patent on ESFM's feedback implementation, which was vital in getting **ESFMu**'s sound output to be accurate.
 - **akumanatt**
   - For helping out with code optimization.
+- **shadex/shidzy13**
+  - For helping out with the nifty logo above, thanks!
 - And everybody who helped out with real hardware testing

 ## Usage